PLEASE ROTATE YOUR DEVICE

 Even when school districts and officials understand exactly what they would like their 1:1 device programs to look like, however, it can be hard to put the appropriate PD plans into action.
 To help aid the process, school districts looking to see tangible benefits from their 1:1 device initiatives should consider partnering with Vinson.
-Vinson’s Professional Development services were developed specifically to offer educators the flexibility and personalization that other options lack.
+Vinson Educate was developed specifically to offer educators the flexibility and personalization that other options lack.
 In the face of a pandemic, our PD offerings even feature virtual Google- and Microsoft-led courses with flexible enrollment to help educators master tools like Google Classroom and Microsoft Office.
 To learn more, reach out to us today.

 3 EdTech “Game Changers” That Never Happened

 Big Data Rising: The Latest IT Trend Only Reinforces the Importance of Interoperability